Earlsfield

 Earlsfield is an area within the London Borough of Wandsworth, London, England.
 It is a typical south London suburb and comprises mostly residential Victorian terraced houses with a high street of shops, bars, and restaurants between Garratt Lane, Allfarthing Lane, and Burntwood Lane.
-The population of Earlsfield at the 2001 Census was 12,903, increasing to 15,448 at the 2011 Census.
+The population of Earlsfield at the 2011 Census was 15,500, increasing to 18,500 in 2022.

-Earlsfield railway station provides access to central London (three stops to London Waterloo (Clapham Junction, Vauxhall, Waterloo) in 12 minutes) and other areas in South London (Victoria - changing at Clapham Junction, Wimbledon one stop).
-The station's redevelopment was completed in April 2013.

 History

 In medieval times, the area now known as Earlsfield was the northern part of the manor and hamlet of Garrat (also spelt Garratt, Garrett or Garret) in the parish of Wandsworth and notorious in the 18th century for the Garrat mock elections.
 By then the area was already industrialised with numerous mills along the River Wandle and in the early 19th century London's first railway, the horse-drawn Surrey Iron Railway, ran along Garratt Lane.
 This was followed in 1838 by the opening of the London and South Western Railway which originally passed through without stopping.
 Later in the century, suburban development began to creep across from Wandsworth Common.

-In April 1884, the L&SWR opened Earlsfield station on Garratt Lane, prompting further development.
+In April 1884, the London and South Western Railway opened Earlsfield station on Garratt Lane, prompting further development.
 The station was named after a nearby residence, Earlsfield, now demolished.
 This was owned by the Davis family, who also owned the land required for the station, and one of the conditions of sale was that the station would be named after their house.

 The area was once a working-class suburb of Wandsworth and as such much of the property is medium-sized terraced housing, though several new developments have been or are being developed, notably the Olympian Homes development between the station and library.
 The area now houses young families attracted by the affordability of the area in comparison to its northern, western and eastern neighbours, Clapham, Wandsworth, Battersea and Putney, contributing to the wider area's nickname of Nappy Valley.

 Earlsfield Library has on display a range of historic photographs of the area.

 Between 1853 and 1864, the area in the south of Earlsfield, Summerstown, was the site of the Copenhagen Running Grounds, a major venue for pedestrianism.

 Haldane Place, near the Wandle, was the site of the main manufacturing base for Airfix between 1939 and 1981.

+Schools

+Earlsfield is home to many schools that cater to children from early years through to secondary education.
+Primary schools in the area include Allfarthing, Beatrix Potter, Earlsfield, Floreat Wandsworth and Swaffield.
+Secondary schools include Burntwood, Southfields Academy and St. Cecilia's.

+Transport

+Earlsfield railway station provides access to central London (three stops to London Waterloo (Clapham Junction, Vauxhall, Waterloo) in 12 minutes) and other areas in South London (Victoria - changing at Clapham Junction, Wimbledon one stop).

+Near to Earlsfield are the London Underground stations of Tooting Bec on the Northern Line, and Southfields on the District Line.
+Earlsfield also has several bus links, with routes to and from central London including Tooting to Victoria Station (route 44), Tooting to Waterloo Station (route 77) and Mitcham to Putney Bridge (route 270).